Hey there :wave:

 :small_orange_diamond: Education: University of Southern California (USC) - Bachelor's of Computer Engineering & Computer Science (summa cum laude, top GPA of my graduating class).
 At the time I had a serious electronics hobby, leading me to build an iPhone controlled power outlet (think Belkin WeMo) and a Weightlifting Velocity measurement device.
 This was part of the reason I decided to move to Shenzhen, China.
 My inspiration was Bunnie Huang's excellent blog & articles on the subject.

 That's me.
 Now how about you?

 If you'd like email updates when I put out new articles click here.

-***Don't like that bonus?
-Refresh the page to see your other options!
+***Don't like that idea?
+Click the orange text to see your other options.